The House a Duke Built

 Madrid’s Hotel Santo Mauro maintains its opulence as the palatial quarters of 19th-century Spanish nobility.

 One hundred years ago, it was a folly: a residence for entertaining titled relatives and visiting heads of state.
 The palace of the Duke of Santo Mauro and the Marques of Santa Cruz occupied a prominent spot in Chamberí, the cosmopolitan heart of Madrid.
-Built in 1894 by French architect Louis Legrand in the Louis XVI style, popular at the time among Europe’s royalty, its spiral staircases, intricate moldings, and mansard roof highlight the taste of the era, while its grand scale and finishes reflect the Duke’s vast fortunes.
+Built in 1894 by French architect Louis Legrand in the Louis XVI style, popular at the time among Europe’s royalty, Hotel Santo Mauro’s spiral staircases, intricate moldings, and mansard roof highlight the taste of the era, while its grand scale and finishes reflect the Duke’s vast fortunes.
 At its center stands a lush courtyard of blossoming chestnut trees.
 You can practically see the tuxedoed men clinking glasses and ladies adjusting their fascinators.
-The Santo Mauro is steeped in the revelry of another era.
+Hotel Santo Mauro is steeped in the revelry of another era.

 Five generations have not diminished the palace’s social standing in Madrid.
 Even the current Duke himself still pops into his ancestral home for a chance to mingle with the international jet set.
 How to catch a glimpse?
 Check in.